-BENNINGHOVEN offers a wide range of "hot and cold" recycling feed systems designed to produce the highest quality RAP.
-The recycling technologies can also be individually customized and integrated to retrofit existing asphalt mixing plants.
-The maximum theoretical amount of asphalt that can be added depends largely on its grading curve – or, to put it another way, on the quantity, size, and composition of its constituents.
-As a result, one goal must be to align the grading curve of the crushed asphalt as closely as possible to the desired grading curve of the final asphalt product.
+BENNINGHOVEN offers a wide range of “hot and cold” recycling feeder systems designed to produce the highest quality RAP.
+The recycling systems can also be individually customized and integrated to retrofit existing asphalt mixing plants.
+The maximum theoretical amount of RAP that can be added to the mix depends largely on its grading curve – or, to put it another way, on the quantity, size, and composition of its constituents.
+As a result, one goal must be to align the PSD curve of the crushed RAP as closely as possible to the desired grading curve of the final asphalt product.

-“BENNINGHOVEN offers recycling technologies – whether hot or cold feed system – for every customer requirement.”
+“BENNINGHOVEN offers recycling technologies – whether hot or cold feeder systems – for every customer need.”